On the initial boundary value problem for the vacuum Einstein equations and geometric uniqueness: Gluing and geometric uniqueness for the IBVP.

-Note first that given a fixed metric $g$ satisfying compatibility conditions at the corner, there is a unique solution $\f_g$ of the system \eqref{mainf3}-\eqref{bf3} in a domain $\cU$ containing $\Si$.
+Note first that given a fixed metric $g$ satisfying compatibility conditions at the corner, there is a unique solution $\f_g$ of the system \eqref{mainf3}-\eqref{bf3} in an ST-corner neighborhood $\cU$.
 Since the boundary conditions for $\f_g$ are a simple combination of Sommerfeld and Dirichlet boundary conditions, this existence and uniqueness follows by standard results for IBVP's of systems of semi-linear wave equations.
 The conditions on the initial data $(E_{g_S}, T_{g_R})$ imply that $\f_g: \cU \to \cU_0 \subset M_0$ is a diffeomorphism onto its image $\cU_0$.
 The uniqueness also gives the equivariance property \eqref{equif}.

 Recall that ${\mathbb I}=(\g,\k),~{\bB}=([\s],H)$ denote the initial-boundary data in the system \eqref{maing3}-\eqref{bg3}.
 In the following the initial-boundary data set $(\Upsilon,{\mathbb I},\bB)$ consists of a initial-boundary surface $\Upsilon$, an initial data ${\bI}$ defined on $S$ and a boundary data ${\bB}$ defined on $\cC_0$.
 A partial initial-boundary data set $(P,{\mathbb I},\bB)$ is a subset $P=P_{\rho_0}\cup \cC_\tau$ of $\Upsilon$ with $(\bI,\bB)$ restricted on it, where $P_{\rho_0}\subset S$ is the tubular neighborhood of $\Si$ defined as above, and $\cC_\tau=\{p\in\cC_0:t_0(p)\in[0,\tau)\}$.